top of page

 Argentinian Chorizo

-No exploration of South American chorizo would be complete without savoring the Argentinian Chorizo.
-Known for its robust flavor, Argentinian chorizo is a mix of pork and beef, seasoned with garlic and 'pimentón' (smoked paprika).
-This sausage is a key player in the Argentinian asado and is perfect for creating the iconic 'choripán', a simple yet delicious sandwich that is a favorite among locals and tourists alike.
+No exploration of South American chorizo would be complete without savouring the Argentinian Chorizo.
+Known for its robust flavour, Argentinian chorizo is a mix of pork and beef, seasoned with garlic and 'pimentón' (smoked paprika).
+This sausage is a key player in the Argentinian asado and is perfect for creating the iconic 'choripán', a simple yet delicious sandwich that is a favourite among locals and tourists alike.

 Uruguayan Chorizo